augustovictor/software-architecture-specialization/README.md

 - All classes within the same package (namespace that represents those classes);

 Explicit constructors allows us to assign values to attributes during instantiation;

+#### Generalization with Interfaces
+- An interface is a contract to be fulfilled by implementing classes;
+- Interfaces are not generalization of classes.
+Just used to describe behaviours, not attributes;
+- The UML notation for interface implementation by a class is a dotted arrow.
+    - Interface touches the head of the arrow;
+    - Class touches the tail of the arrow;